usagi-flow/docker-images/development/cloud-ide/README.md

 ### Optional: custom initialization script

-Mount an `initialize.ts` or `initialize.sh` file to `/opt/initialize.ts`/`/opt/initialize.sh`.
-That's right, you can write the initialization script in TypeScript!
+Mount an `initialize.ts` or `initialize.sh` file to `/opt/initialize.ts`/`/opt/initialize.sh` (that's right, you can write the initialization script in TypeScript!).

 The TypeScript initialization file can access the [NodeJS](https://nodejs.org/api) and [ShellJS](https://github.com/etienne-k/shelljs.git#feat-chown) runtimes.

+The IDE application is a NodeJS application located under `/home/theia`.
+Additional dependencies (e.g. IDE extensions) can be installed with Yarn/NPM.

+### Optional: custom ZShell configuration

+You can create a `.zshrc.local` file at the root of the project directory.
+If it exists, it will be sourced automatically: a neat way to define your aliases and customize your ZShell.